This video is outdated and doesn’t include many new features, but it explains the general purpose and spirit behind this tool.

 “Average Deviation” is the average distance of the crosshair from the burst’s starting crosshair position.
 The lower it is, the better is the weapon’s horizontal recoil.

 “Graph Scale H” refers to the maximum Horizontal Recoil value, visible on the graph.
-The default value of 0.7 is fine for most cases, but depending on how good / bad the weapon’s horizontal recoil is, you may need to increase or decrease this value.
+The default value of 0.7 is fine for most cases, but depending on how good / bad the weapon’s horizontal recoil is, you may need to increase or decrease this value to see the graph in necessary detail.

 FSRM value is listed mostly for your reference, it doesn’t participate in any calculations.